rosafilgueira/Exploring_TheList_Data/README.md

 # Exploring The List Data 2018-2021

-This repo has a collection of scripts, and notebooks for mining The LIST.
-The LIST serves two main types of **data events and places**.
+This repo has a collection of scripts, notebooks and HTML visualizations for mining The LIST data.
+The LIST serves two main types of data: **events and places**.

-We have two types of mining resources: one for the **general public** and another one for users which have access to **datasets from 2018 to 2021**.
+We have two types of mining resources: one for the **general public** (*mining_LIST_API_data directory*) and another one for users which have access to **datasets from 2018 to 2021** (*mining_LIST_2018_2021 directory*).

-The reason for which we have separated them is because the dataset (events and places) downloaded from the LIST API is slightly different (in terms of features) than the one obtained directly from the LIST.
+The reason for which we have separated them is because data (events and places) downloaded from the LIST API is slightly different (in terms of schema) than the one obtained directly from the LIST.

+Nevertheless, we have included in both directory the results of our analyses in HTML.

 ## General Public